PioneersHub/pytube/docs/index.md

 ## High level process overview

+1. Involve your video recording team from the very start
-1. Upload videos to YouTube
+2. Upload videos to YouTube
-2. Collect data from Pretalx, store local JSON files `records`
+3. Collect data from Pretalx, store local JSON files `records`
-3. Add descriptions to `records` via NLP
+4. Add descriptions to `records` via Natural Language Processing (NLP).`
-4. Process `records` to `video metadata` incl. publishing date, store in directory `video_records`
+5. Process `records` to `video metadata` incl. publishing date, store in directory `video_records`
-5. Update videos via API on YouTube with `video metadata`: move to `video_records_updated`
+6. Update videos via API on YouTube with `video metadata`: move to `video_records_updated`
-6. Confirm recently published videos: move to `video_published` and create Social Media posts and Email notifications
+7. Confirm recently published videos: move to `video_published` and create Social Media posts and Email notifications
-7. Send out Social Media posts and Emails
+8. Send out Social Media posts and Emails

+⚠️ **Note**: You need to follow a few conventions to make everything work seamlessly.
+Best familiarize yourself with the process upfront.
 ---

 ### Simplified graph of the process